ishuah/kufuli/README.md

 `./kufuli`

 ## Configuration
-This repo contains a (sample configuration file)[https://github.com/ishuah/kufuli/blob/master/sample.config.yaml].
+This repo contains a [sample configuration file](https://github.com/ishuah/kufuli/blob/master/sample.config.yaml).
 To use it, copy the contents of `sample.config.yaml` to `config.yaml` and edit the values to your liking.
 If you don't create the `config.yaml` file, kufuli will fall back to default values defined in `config/config.go`.

 The configurations are as follows
 <table>